Nefario3k/Base-template/README.md

 └── README.md
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+Visit the [deployment](https://scelloo-blitz.netlify.app/) for a live preview.